jriekse5555/InfrastructureAsCode/README.md

 The one potential drawback to this approach when developing and considering the lifecycle of a solution, is the skill level required to create and change ARM templates.
 Especially in scenarios where its desirable that a solution be transitioned to an operational team, its good to use the best combination of techniques with this in mind.

-Here is a graphic of the pipeline that will be constructed:
+Here is a graphic of the pipeline that will be constructed.
+Note the resource group Building Blocks needs available in the subscription from the first chapter (or create it):

+It's common to see a parameters template file used to pass parameters into the primary ARM template file.
+In this example the Override template parameters field is used to pass in the paramaters from the variables defined in the pipeline.